 The Sutro and Warnecke families have been in the Bay Area since the 1850's, shaping the landscape of their home town San Francisco and its environs through entrepreneurship, building & development, and the arts.
 Steeped in this influence throughout their lives, Alice and Eliot have always been artists, finding now in wine the appropriately balanced outlet for their creativity.
 They aim to produce a wine that is true to its site and a brand that is an authentic continuation of their rich San Francisco heritage.

 Alice’s paternal grandfather John Carl Warnecke had the largest architectural firm in the U.S. in the 1970s with notable buildings in San Francisco.
 His father Carl I. Warnecke was a well-established East Bay architect with a presence in Guerneville.
 Alice’s maternal great grandfather Oliver Rousseau developed housing in the Sunset neighborhood.
 Alice’s paternal great-great-grandfather Sidney B. Cushing built the crookedest railroad up Mt.
 Tamalpais.
-Alice’s father Fred Warnecke has had a successful career as a landscape architect with the prominent project of the Lone Sailor Navy Memorial and ongoing Poets Plaza in North Beach, he collaborated and helped shape the masterplan of Warnecke Ranch & Vineyard.
+Alice’s father Fred Warnecke has a successful Bay Area landscape architecture firm (Lone Sailor Navy Memorial) and ongoing Poets Plaza in North Beach.
+He also contributed much to shape the masterplan of Warnecke Ranch & Vineyard, influencing the beauty of the site as it is today.
 Eliot and his brother's firm Sutro Architects is employed all over the Bay Area for high-end residential work.
 His great-great grandfather Alfred Sutro was Senior Partner in the Pillsbury Madison Sutro law firm, and was first cousin to Adolph Sutro, mining engineer, mayor and major city developer in late 19th century San Francisco.